Where Do Seniors Fit in Your Social Media Strategy?

 - 82% of adults aged 50+ who use the Internet research health and wellness information online (Pew Internet and American Life Project).

 - The top four online websites for people over 60 are Google, Facebook, Yahoo and YouTube (AARP).

 - 65% of all adult Internet users engage in social media.
 In 2011, baby boomers increased their usage of social media by 60% (WSL/Strategic Retail).

 If this data proves anything, it’s that digital marketing can and DOES reach the older generation.
-In fact, the Baby Boomers are the most tech-savy senior generation that has ever existed.
+In fact, Baby Boomers are the most tech-savvy senior generation that’s ever existed.
 It’s time business adds seniors to their social media strategy.